Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 If the College chooses to hold a hearing in absentia, the student will lose the ability to provide new information not brought out in the original hearing.

-These resolution processes are not restricted to a certain term/time period during the academic year; any resolution process may occur between academic terms and/or during unique time periods, such as, Mid-Term and Final Examinations.
+These resolution processes are not restricted to a specified term/time period during the academic year; any resolution process may occur between academic terms and/or during unique time periods, such as, Mid-Term and Final Examinations.

 Printed from: https://handbook.rhodes.edu/student-handbook/community-standards-rhodes/student-conduct/resolution-processes